gohsonghan98/gitbookclone/document/function/Chart/chartPopulateAreaData/chartPopulateAreaData.md

 ### Description

-Area charts are one way to visually represent quantities that change over time.
-They can show how just one quantity changes, or show the changes in many quantities.
+Area charts are similar to line charts, but the area between the lines is filled with color.

 ### Flowchart